bluekvirus/vm-webdev/README.md

 Initialize
 ----------

 0. Install Vagrant v1.9+ on your machine.
-[Instructions](https://docs.vagrantup.com/)
+[Setup Instructions](https://docs.vagrantup.com/)
 1. `git clone` this repo to your work directory.
 2. `vagrant up` to initialize and provision the box. (supporting 2 providers)
     ```